 Sama rice Idli or vrat ki idli

 - 1 tablespoon Unsweetend desiccated Coconut

 - 1 teaspoon Roasted cumin seeds (optional)

 - ½ teaspoon Crushed red chili flakes

 - 2 tablespoons Finely chopped Carrots (omit if you do not eat in vrat)

 - ½ teaspoon Citric acid

 - ½ teaspoon Eno (fruit Salt) or 1.5 teaspoon baking powder (see notes above)

 - Oil to Grease idli moulds

-- Serve hot with coconut chutney or vrat chutney.
+- Serve hot with coconut chutney.